ktywelch/NoteTaker/README.md

 * bootstrap for styling

 ## Testing
-To test the script run "npm test" from the Develop directory - these tests will add a new note that contains the the followin:
+To test the script run "npm test" from the Develop directory.
+The tests is using jest and supertest as described in this article [Testing Routes and Controllers](https://www.theodinproject.com/courses/nodejs/lessons/testing-routes-and-controllers)

+The test suite will add a new note that contains the the following:
       id: '9999',
       title: 'Balance accounts',
       text: 'Balance account books by end of day Monday'